 ftp://ftp.fao.org/FI/DOCUMENT/cecaf/CECAFstatutes_amend_CL124.pdf LanguagesEnglish, French, SpanishEnglish and French are the working languages of the Committee, with Spanish interpretation provided at the sessions.
 Members The Committee is composed of Member Nations and Associate Members of the Organization selected by the Director-General.
 Such Member Nations and Associate Members of the Organization are selected from among Member Nations and Associate Members of the Organization in Africa whose territory borders the Atlantic Ocean from Cape Spartel to the mouth of the Congo River, and such other Member Nations and Associate Members fishing or carrying out research in the sea area concerned or having some other interest in the fisheries thereof, whose contribution to the work of the Committee the Director-General deems to be essential.

 Current membership: Angola, Benin, Cameroon, Cabo Verde, Dem.
-Rep. of the Congo, Republic of Congo, Côte d'Ivoire, Cuba, Equatorial Guinea, European Union, France, Gabon, Gambia, Ghana, Greece, Guinea, Guinea-Bissau, Italy, Japan, Republic of Korea, Liberia, Mauritania, Morocco, Netherlands, Nigeria, Norway, Poland, Romania, Sao Tome and Principe, Senegal, Sierra Leone, Spain, Togo, United States of America.Structure
+Rep. of the Congo, Congo, Côte d'Ivoire, Cuba, Equatorial Guinea, European Union, France, Gabon, Gambia, Ghana, Greece, Guinea, Guinea-Bissau, Italy, Japan, Republic of Korea, Liberia, Mauritania, Morocco, Netherlands, Nigeria, Norway, Poland, Romania, Sao Tome and Principe, Senegal, Sierra Leone, Spain, Togo, United States of America.Structure

 The Committee, which is composed of all CECAF member States, is the central body in CECAF.
 Sessions of the Committee are normally held every two years.
 Decisions of the Committee are taken by a majority of the votes cast, unless otherwise provided.
 Each member has one vote.